Azure Serial Console for Linux

 |Oracle Linux||Serial console access enabled by default.|

-By default, all subscriptions have serial console access enabled for all VMs.
-You can disable the serial console at either the subscription level or VM level.
+By default, all subscriptions have serial console access enabled.
+You can disable the serial console at either the subscription level or VM/virtual machine scale set level.
+Note that boot diagnostics must be enabled on a VM in order for serial console to work.

 To enable or disable the serial console for a subscription, you must have write permissions to the subscription.
 These permissions include administrator or owner roles.
 Custom roles can also have write permissions.

 The serial console can be disabled for an entire subscription through the Disable Console REST API call.
+This action requires contributor level access or above to the subscription.
 You can use the Try It function available on this API documentation page to disable and enable the serial console for a subscription.
 Enter your subscription ID for subscriptionId, enter default for default, and then select Run.
 Azure CLI commands aren't yet available.

 Alternatively, you can use the following set of bash commands in Cloud Shell to disable, enable, and view the disabled status of the serial console for a subscription: